Olenelloides

 Olenelloides armatus is an extinct, small sized (about 1 cm long) olenelloid redlichiid trilobite arthropod.
 It lived during the later part of the Botomian stage, which lasted from approximately 524 to 518.5 million years ago.
 This faunal stage was part of the Cambrian Period.
-The most conspicuous feature is the hexagonal head shield that carries 6 ray-like spines..
+Its most conspicuous feature is the hexagonal head shield that carries 6 ray-like spines.

 Etymology

 The genus is named after its originally supposed close relationship with Olenellus.
 The species epithet armatus, a Latin adjective meaning 'armoured', is a reference to the fierce looking spines of the head shield.

 Occurrence

 Olenelloides armatus lived during the late Lower Cambrian deposits presumably contemporary with the middle Olenellus-zone (Wanneria subzone), that probably represents the late Botomian, approximately between 519 and 516 million years ago.

 Distribution

 Olenelloides armatus has been collected from the Fucoid Beds, Northern slopes of the Meall a'Ghiubhais, County Ross and Cromarty, Scotland, UK.